Optimize for developer cycles, not CPU cycles

 Example: binary vs textual encoding

-The much bigger problem is that binary encodings lack a lot of standard tooling.
-Look at all the standard UNIX utilities like sed
+The more significant drawback is that binary encodings lack many standard tooling options.
+Look at all the standard UNIX utilities like sed, grep, cat, and many more that you lock out of your toolbox with binary encodings.

 Takeaway